shubshres/shubshres/README.md

 ### Hi there 👋

 I am currently a Junior at the University of Texas at Arlington and am expecting to graduate in Fall 2022.
-I am currently working as an undergraduate researcher at UTA's Heracleia lab where I have worked with ROS Kinetic and have assisted PhD Students in their research and am also an incoming System Integration Engineer Intern at Lockheed Martin.
+I am currently working as an undergraduate researcher at UTA's Heracleia lab.
 I love coding and problem solving and being able to work on projects that I am able to use every day!
 Welcome to my GitHub page!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=shubshres&show_icons=true&theme=github_dark)